midorinom/midorinom/README.md

 <img src="/images/Mongoose.png" alt="Mongoose" title="Mongoose">
 <img src="/images/Vercel.png" alt="Vercel" title="Vercel">
 </div>
-A job portal website catering to differently-abled job seekers and open-minded employers, built using React, Javascript, Node, Express, MongoDB and Bootstrap.
-The project was developed by a group of 4 and in collaboration with UX Design students.
+A job portal website catering to differently-abled job seekers and open-minded employers.
+The project was developed by a group of 4 and in collaboration with UI/UX Design students.
 Users can search and filter job listings, create profiles, save and apply for jobs (job seekers), post jobs and view applications (employers).

 ### <a href="https://github.com/midorinom/sword_and_shield">Sword and Shield</a> ⚔🛡
 <div style="display:flex">